NNBnh/ansi/README.md

 This is my personal collection of ANSI arts that I create and gather on [r/unixporn](https://www.reddit.com/r/unixporn), [Stark's color scripts](https://github.com/stark/Color-Scripts) and other sources.

-> *NOTE: This collections will not include stand alone textart that can be easily generated from pixel art, image, figlet,... or ASCII art with less than two colors.*
+> **Note** This collections will not include stand alone textart that can be easily generated from pixel art, image, figlet,... or ASCII art with less than two colors.

 ## ⌨️ Usage